Understanding how your mind works is the first step to Mental Wellness

 The Psychology of Intuition: The Human Mind and Intuition

-Chapter sample of The Psychology of Intuition
+Sample of The Psychology of Intuition

 The Psychology of Intuition

-Bad Gut Feeling for No Reason
+The Science Behind That Bad Gut Feeling for No Reason

 Have you ever had a bad gut feeling for no reason?
 A sensation you can’t explain?
 Something you can’t put your finger on, yet sounds or feels right?